chandrasekhar4u/spring-ai-tutorial/ReadMe.md

 ### Try on your own
   - Try changing values of configurations
-  - Add more code for other configurations & try out hwo they control genration.
+  - Add more code for other configurations & try out how they control genration.

 ## Tutorial_2_PromptWithContext